Rated Excellent 4.8 out of 5

 Argentine citizens can enjoy visa-free travel to more than 165 countries, including EU, Mexico, South Korea, Japan, Hong Kong, etc. This freedom of movement facilitates international business opportunities and enhances global mobility.

 Argentina is a country with a rich and diverse economy.
 There are opportunities for foreign investment in sectors like agriculture, technology, and renewable energy.
 The government encourages foreign investors through various incentives, facilitating economic growth and development.
-Moreover, the employment rate in Argentina is 61.15% in 2023.
+Moreover, the employment-to-population ratio (ages 15+) in Argentina is 57.3% in 2024, a slight decline from 58.5% in 2023.

 Argentina offers a high standard of living with access to quality healthcare, education, and overall well-being.
 The country's healthcare system is well-developed, and there are educational institutions of international repute.
-Argentina receives a score of 110.87 on the 2023 Quality of Life Index.
+In 2025, Argentina scored 118.0 on Numbeo’s Quality of Life Index, ranking 64th globally.

-Argentina has the world's lowest crime rate of 4.38, ranking it sixty-second in the world.
+Buenos Aires ranks 45th globally on the World Crime Index for cities (2024), just below Atlanta and Birmingham.
+Overall, it is a relatively low rating.
 Effective law enforcement agencies contribute to maintaining a safe environment for residents.
 Additionally, the country's focus on community policing and crime prevention programs has played a crucial role in sustaining its commendable low crime rates.

 While Spanish is the official language, many Argentinians are proficient in English, especially in urban areas.
 This linguistic accessibility can be beneficial for expatriates and make the transition to living in Argentina smoother.
 More than 5 million citizens are native English-speakers, which reflects almost 11% of the Argentine population.